-American Rescue Plan Act: Final Rule
+American Rescue Plan Act Final Rule

-Under ARPA, the State & Local Fiscal Recovery Fund (SLFRF) provides $360 billion to state, local and tribal governments, of which $20 billion is established as a tribal set-aside to support tribal response to and recover from COVID-19 public health emergency.
+Under ARPA, the State & Local Fiscal Recovery Fund (SLFRF) provides $360 billion to state, local and tribal governments, of which $20 billion is established as a tribal set-aside to support tribal response to and recovery from COVID-19 public health emergency.
 The program ensures that local and tribal governments have the resources to:

 • Fight the pandemic and support families and businesses struggling with public health and economic impacts.